ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 )
 ```

 If you omit the SDL, the gateway loads it from the service at startup.
-Providing SDL directly is useful when the schema endpoint is unavailable from your deployment environment.
+Providing SDL directly is useful when introspection is disabled or unavailable.
+The service endpoint must still be reachable for request execution.
 Keep provided SDL in sync with the deployed service.

 ### Federation subgraphs